Softmotions/autark/README.md

 ## in-sources {...}

-By default, most Autark rules are executed inside the **Autark cache directory** corresponding to the current build script.
+By default, most Autark rules are executed inside the **autark-cache dir** corresponding to the current build script.
 This is convenient because generated artifacts, logs, and temporary files stay in the cache and don't clutter the project source tree.